julianmendez/tabulas/README.md

 | CSV                    | no                | no              |

-The given example would be converted to YAML in the following way:
+The given example is converted to YAML as follows:
 ```yaml